 5 containers of deli meat

-4 kg of minced beef (the butcher vacuum packed all our meat)
+4 kg of minced beef (the butcher vacuum packed

 2 bags of onions